Northeastern University: Network campuses

-The university has also launched a number of full-service remote network campuses in North America, including in Charlotte, North Carolina, in October 2011, Seattle, in January 2013, San Jose, California, in March 2015, Toronto, in 2016 and Vancouver, British Columbia in 2019.
+The university has also launched a number of full-service remote network campuses in North America, including in Charlotte, North Carolina, in October 2011, Seattle, in January 2013, San Jose, California, in March 2015, Toronto, in 2016 and Vancouver, British Columbia, in 2019.
 In January 2020, Northeastern announced that it was opening the Roux Institute in Portland, Maine, a new research institute focused on artificial intelligence and machine learning in digital and life sciences.
 The decision came after Northeastern was selected for a $100 million donation by David Roux, in hopes of turning the city into a new tech hub and in an attempt to spark economic growth in the region.

 More recently, the university has continued to focus on global expansion.
 In late 2018, Northeastern announced the acquisition of the New College of the Humanities, a small private London-based college founded by the philosopher A. C. Grayling.
-The move was seen as unorthodox as most U.S. colleges have typically chosen to build new campus branches abroad, rather than purchasing existing ones.
+The move was seen as unorthodox, as most U.S. colleges have typically chosen to build new campus branches abroad, rather than purchasing existing ones.

-On July 1, 2022, Mills College in Oakland, California was renamed to Mills College at Northeastern University through a merger between the university and the liberal arts college, which had financial troubles.
+On July 1, 2022, Mills College in Oakland, California, was renamed to Mills College at Northeastern University through a merger between the university and the liberal arts college, which had financial troubles.

 On May 29, 2024, Northeastern and Marymount Manhattan College in New York City announced a merger that will create Northeastern University – New York City.
+The merger was finalized in the summer of 2026.

 Student life

-Undergraduates at Northeastern matriculate from 48 states, with around 25% coming from within the state of Massachusetts.
+Undergraduates at Northeastern matriculate from all 50 states, with around 20% from the state of Massachusetts.
 The next-largest feeder states are New York, New Jersey, California, Connecticut, and Pennsylvania.

-Northeastern has more than 16 varsity teams competing in the NCAA, over 30 club sports teams and over 400 student clubs and organizations.
-Among the student-run organizations are: Resident Student Association (RSA), Student Government Association (SGA), The Huntington News, Northeastern Television (NUTV), Northeastern Shakespeare Society (NSS), Fraternity and Sorority Life (FSL), Social Justice Resource Center (SJRC), and the Council for University Programs (CUP) organize activities for Northeastern students as well as the surrounding community.
+Northeastern has more than 18 varsity teams competing in the NCAA, over 30 club sports teams and over 400 student clubs and organizations.
+Among the student-run organizations are: Fraternity and Sorority Life (FSL), Student Government Association (SGA), Resident Student Association (RSA), The Huntington News, Northeastern Television (NUTV), Social Justice Resource Center (SJRC), and the Council for University Programs (CUP).

 Northeastern hosts six student-run a cappella groups on campus: three mixed ensembles (Distilled Harmony, The Downbeats, and The Nor'easters), two treble ensembles (Pitch, Please! and Treble on Huntington), and one TTBB ensemble (UniSons).
 All groups regularly compete in the International Championship of Collegiate A Cappella (ICCA).
 The Nor'easters have performed at ICCA finals in New York City three times and won the ICCA title in 2013 and 2017.
-Pitch, Please! competed at ICCA finals in 2019.
+Pitch, Please! competed at ICCA finals in 2019, 2023, and 2025.

+Student government

+The Northeastern University Student Government Association (SGA) is the representative body for undergraduate students on the Boston campus.
+The SGA is composed of students from various majors and is organized into three branches: Legislative, Executive, and Judicial.
+The Executive Branch includes the student body president and executive vice president who are elected by the undergraduate student body each academic year.

+Northeastern hosts additional student organizations centered around politics and government.
+Among these are College Democrats, College Republicans, Educational Freedom Project, YDSA, and more.